-Any US employer can sponsor you to work in the United States.
+A US employer that is a registered legal entity and physically located in the US, can sponsor you to work in the United States.
 In most situations, the sponsor must be an existing and independent US employer – that you are not a majority owner or shareholder.

 From tourist visa to work visa in the United States?

 Most Australian citizens travel to the United States under the Visa Waiver Program (ESTA) when traveling as a tourist or a business visitor.
-Unfortunately, individuals cannot change their visa status when they are in the US with the Visa Waiver Program (ESTA).
-It is generally required to first process your application through a US Consulate outside of the United States, normally in your home country.
+Individuals cannot change their visa status when they are in the US with the Visa Waiver Program (ESTA).
+There is no path or process of transition from ESTA to a United States work visa.